tstanford/bookmark-homepage/project/feature.md

 - Bug: login dialog is not centred vertically on Samsung TV

-- Bug: its is possible to drag an item onto a folder when not in edit mode.

 - Refactor: extract all API calls in bookmarkspage to a new BookmarksController class.

 - add touch events for mobile. drag folders, drag icons.